dotstar/amazon-s3-security-settings-and-controls/README.md

 13. Click the bucket name.
 (Copied from CloudFormation Outputs previously.)
 14. Click on the **Permissions** tab.
 14. Click **Bucket Policy**.
-15. Copy the bucket policy below and paste into the Bucket Policy Editor.
+15. Replace the existing policy with the bucket policy below.
+    Copy and paste this JSON into the Bucket Policy Editor.

 ```json
 {